Multilevel Network Item Response Modeling for Discovering Differences Between Innovation and Regular School Systems in Korea: Analysis and results

+Figure \ref{fig:ils_heat1} shows a heatmap of $\bm\mu$ from the single-group model (see ``Item distances'' in Section 3.3).
+The heatmap shows that a bulk of items is concentrated in a small region of the $\mR^2$ space.
+While most other items are not too far away from this item bulk, some are fairly distant from them.
+Those distant nodes, though, did not cause any computational problem (the minimum proportion of ``agree'' was 16.1\% for Item 59).

+Figure \ref{fig:ils_model1} shows the latent space of the test items, constructed by applying MDS to $\bm\mu$.
+The numbers in black correspond to the item bulk discussed above with Figure \ref{fig:ils_heat1}; these items are located near the origin (0,0) of the $\mR^2$ space, meaning that a majority of students in the data positively endorsed the items in this group, which measure ``Sense of Citizenship'',``Self-Efficacy'', ``Relationship with Friends'', and ``Self-Esteem''.

+In the latent space, we differentiated three item groups identified from the dendrogram (shown in Figure \ref{fig:ils_heat1}) in three different colors.
+The items in green, placed in the east of the items in black, include several items measuring ``Self-efficacy'' and items measuring ``Sense of Citizenship '' (I7), ``Self-driven Learning (I37), and ``Self-understanding'' (I41).
+The items in red, located to the west of the items in black, include items that measure ``Academic stress'' and ``Mental well-being''.
+The items in blue, spread in the far east of the black-numbered items, include items measuring ``Test stress'' and ``Academic stress''.

+From the multiple group model, we obtained two separate item network structures for innovation and regular school systems, which enables us to investigate differences in the item network structure between the two school systems.
+Figures \ref{fig:ils_heat2} and \ref{fig:ils_model2} show the results.
+The two space configurations are nearly identical, except for two items -- Item 2 (``I am worried about everything.'') is in blue in the regular schools but in green in the innovation schools, and Item 63 (``If you talk to your parents about my study, you get irritated rather than stable.'') is in blue in the regular schools but in red in the innovation schools.
+The result suggests that overall, the response patterns of the students are nearly indistinguishable between the two school types.

-\paragraph*{School Network Structure}
+\paragraph*{School network structure}

-To examine the latent space of schools, we obtained the latent positions of individual schools in two ways, by using $\boldsymbol\delta_m$ and $\boldsymbol\mu$ as explained in Section 3.

-Figure \ref{fig:school} shows the latent school positions obtained based on $\boldsymbol\delta_m$, black and red colors representing regular schools and innovation schools, respectively.
-Note that difference in school latent positions from $\boldsymbol\delta_m$ reflect differences in item dependence structures between schools.
-The results show that the two school systems were not clearly differentiated from each other in terms of item dependence structures (i.e., there were no clear patterns in the school locations based on the school types).
-This means that whether a school was an innovation school or not was not the main factor to derive differences in the item dependence structure.
+Figure \ref{fig:school}(a) shows the latent space of the schools obtained based on $\Delta$, red and blue representing regular schools and innovation schools, respectively.
+Overall, the 62 schools are widely spared out in the school latent space, but the locations of the innovation schools and the regular schools are rather mixed than separated from each other.
+The difference in the school latent positions reflect differences in the item dependence structures between schools.
+Thus, the results indicate that the two school systems are not clearly distinguishable in terms of the item dependence structures, suggesting that the school type (innovation vs. regular) might not be a main deriving factor that explains school differences in the relationships between the test items (which is the result of how students responded to the test items).

-Figure \ref{fig:school_recon} (a) shows the school latent space constructed based on $\boldsymbol\mu$ (with black color representing regular schools and red color representing innovation schools).
-This figure again shows that being innovation or regular school system does not seem to make a difference on the latent locations of schools, confirming our findings with Figure \ref{fig:school}.